prakash1998/react-dashboard/README.md

 # simple-react-dashboard
-A library to create dashboard with widgets. created using `create-react-app`.
+A library to create dashboard with widgets.(under development)

 ## Installation
 Run the following command: